Shadow of the Day

 "Shadow of the Day" is a song by American rock band Linkin Park.
 The song was released as the third single from their third studio album, Minutes to Midnight, on October 16, 2007.
+Lead vocalist Chester Bennington plays rhythm guitar on the song.
 The first public performance of "Shadow of the Day" was during the Projekt Revolution tour in Auburn, Washington, on July 25, 2007.
 On September 4, 2012, "Shadow of the Day", along with "Breaking the Habit", "New Divide", and "Burn It Down", was released in the "Linkin Park Pack 02" as downloadable content for the music rhythm video game, Rock Band 3.